-- (a) The Municipality may require an environmental conservation plan to be submitted for its approval. - (b) The Municipality must determine the land use restrictions and the development parameters for the property based on the objectives of this zoning, the particular circumstances of the property and, where applicable, in accordance with an approved environmental management plan. - (c) When a consent use to provide tourist facilities in a "nature conservation area" is approved, it is subject to conditions laid down by the Municipality with regard to layout, landscaping and building design. - (d) A site development plan must be submitted to the Municipality for its approval, clearly indicating the position of all structures, services and internal roads.
+- (a) The Municipality may require an environmental management plan to be submitted for its approval. - (b) The Municipality must determine the land use restrictions and the development parameters for the property based on the objectives of this zoning, the particular circumstances of the property and, where applicable, in accordance with an approved environmental management plan. - (c) When a consent use to provide tourist facilities in a "nature conservation area" is approved, it is subject to conditions laid down by the Municipality with regard to layout, landscaping and building design. - (d) A site development plan must be submitted to the Municipality for its approval, clearly indicating the position of all structures, services and internal roads. - (e) Development charges The Municipality may impose development charges in accordance with the provisions of Section 52.